CMU-Heinz-95702/lab4-http-server/README.md

 System.out.println("We need to send back file data now.");

 ```
-:checkered_flag: **Exercise 4.
-Answer Question 4 in Lab4_Quiz.**

-StaringWebServer is working with socket level code.

 When working with socket level code, we need to be aware of the following abstractions.
 These abstractions are implemented in various languages.
 For the upcoming exam, you need to be familiar with how these abstractions map on to code.